PC 273D – California Child Abuse

 What If My Child Falsely Accuses Me of Abuse?

-As a parent, dealing with false accusations of child abuse can be its own battle.
+As a parent, dealing with false accusations of domestic violence can be its own battle.
 It can be very difficult to accept the fact that your child would do such a horrific thing, but don’t feel too bad, it happens.
 Hopefully, once your name has been cleared and the authorities are aware of what really happened, your child will likely have been taught a valuable lesson.

 Children, especially ones in their early teens or teenage years, have a lot of emotion that they simply do not know how to deal with.
 Feelings of resentment can build up and become overwhelming, leading to really bad decisions.

-An experienced domestic violence defense attorney will be able to evaluate the evidence for and against you to help expose flaws in the prosecutor’s case.
+An experienced domestic violence defense attorney will be able to evaluate the evidence for and against you to help expose flaws in the prosecutor’s case if you have been charged with PC 273D.
 In instances of false allegations, hiring a skilled lawyer can be extremely beneficial.
 Your innocence may likely rely upon the level of investigation and representation you have on your side.

 If an attorney can convince a judge and/or jury that your child’s statements do not match up with reality, your charges may be dropped and your case dismissed.